bptlab/fCM-query-generator/README.md

 The application should then be available at `http://localhost:8080`.

 ## Usage
-In the following, let us consider the following examplary fragments of an fCM (It is also provided in ´example/conference.png´):
+In the following, let us consider the following fragments of an fCM model (It is also provided in ´example/conference.png´):

 <img width="678" alt="image" src="https://user-images.githubusercontent.com/32839252/118828489-9bf84180-b8bd-11eb-8734-ba20f3e05c7f.png">